Tips for Studying for the Bar Exam: Your Study Schedule

 2. Include study for every part of the bar exam every day.

 Don’t just do MBE questions, do everything, every day.
 Spend time on the MBE, time on outlining essays, and time on studying your lecture notes.
-If your state has an additional part like the New York Multiple Choice questions, spend time preparing that.
+In addition, if your state has an additional part, spend time preparing that.

 Stick rigidly to your time limits.
-Students go over their time limits trying to “finish” a single subject, and then they find that they have neither mastered that one subject nor accomplished anything else.
-Spend only the time you have planned to spend.
+Students go over their time limits because it seems like they can “finish” a single subject, but then they find that they have neither mastered that one subject nor accomplished anything else.
+Accordingly, you should spend only the time you have planned to spend.

-BarWrite® Teaching Assistant Marcia DeGeer, who works at a large law firm in Manhattan, suggests that students should get a big wall calendar covering their two-month study period.
-They should post the calendar conspicuously and assign each subject to specific days, being careful not to leave a new subject until the last few days before the bar.
+Former BarWrite® Teaching Assistant Marcia DeGeer, who worked at a large law firm in Manhattan, suggested that students should get a big wall calendar covering their two-month study period.
+First, they should post the calendar conspicuously and assign each subject to specific days.
+Then they should be careful not to leave a new subject until the last few days before the bar.
+That is because the last two weeks are not a good time for learning new law.
 I return below to how to distribute the subjects in your schedule.

 3. Make sure every activity on your schedule will pay off in the ability to recite black letter law.

-Some activities feel like hard work, and they are hard work, but they don’t help raise your grade, and so they are a waste of time.
+It seems like some activities are hard work, and they are hard work, but they don’t help raise your grade, and so they are a waste of time.
 Many students like re-reading their notes, but re-reading is worthless if no new law remains in your memory.
-Some students like to re-type class lecture notes, but when I ask such students what they have learned afterwards, they don’t have an answer.
+Some students like to re-type class lecture notes.
+But when I ask such students what they have learned afterwards, they don’t have an answer.
 In other words, re-typing notes feels like a lot of work, and it is, but it does not result in your knowing more law.
-That means it is a waste of time.
+Therefore, finally, it is a waste of time.

 4. Focus on reviewing the most-heavily tested areas of law and on learning the most-heavily tested rules of law.

 Study several areas of law every day.
 It is foolish to think that you will remember much law if you study nothing but torts or nothing but contracts for several days.
-Learn the most-heavily tested rules by heart.
+One basic principle is that you should learn the most-heavily tested rules by heart.
+Read out blog post on memorizing.

 5. Read every set of lecture notes four or five times, with days off, before the bar exam.

-Research shows that we learn best by lightly repeating information over a long period of time, rather than by cramming.
-No matter how intensively you study, you will remember nothing unless you repeat what you learn in a few days, and then in a few more days, and so on.
+While cramming is a temptation, research shows that we learn best by lightly repeating information over a long period of time, rather than by cramming.
+Thus, no matter how intensively you study, you will remember nothing unless you repeat what you learn in a few days, and then in a few more days, and so on.
+Accordingly, you should keep track.
+See the section below.

 6. Use a system for keeping track of how many times you study every set of lecture notes.

 Make a chart that lists in the left-most column every bar-review lecture.
-That is, about forty rows.
+That is, probably about forty rows.
 Make at least five columns.
 In the row next to each lecture, in the first column, write the date when you first reviewed that lecture.
 Every time you review a lecture, note that date on your grid.
-You should review every lecture four or five times.
+Accordingly, you should be able to review every lecture four or five times before the bar exam.

 7. Exercise vigorously for one full hour every day.

-The bar exam is a physical challenge.
+Most noteworthy, the bar exam is a physical challenge.
 Exercise will not only make you feel better, it will make it easier for you to learn the law.
 Exercise will make you strong enough to complete the exam.
 It will keep you calm.
-It will keep you sane.
+You will help you stay sane.
 It will make you mentally sharp.
-It will help you sleep.
+You will find sleeping easier.
 It will make you cheerful.
+It seems like exercise is a distraction, but in fact, the opposite is true.
+You should not exercise less than one full hour every day.

 Make that strenuous exercise.
 Walking is not enough.
 Go to the gym.
 Go running.
 Climb up to the roof in your building and run downstairs again.
-You will be tempted to skip exercise.
+You will probably be tempted to skip exercise.
 Don’t worry.
-You can memorize flash cards while you exercise.
+In fact, you can memorize flash cards while you do certain kinds of exercise.
+Finally, exercise will make you smarter.
+Accordingly, exercise is not a diversion, it is bar-preparation.

 8. Use every minute of every day for study.

-Use meal times for memorizing rules of law.
-Use morning and evening bathroom breaks for memorizing.
-Use any commuting time between your bar-review class and home or your study location and home for memorizing.
-Take your flash cards to bed with you.
-Plan for just one evening of relaxation a week, perhaps on Sunday night.
-You can relax after you become a member of the bar.
+Meal times may look like a time to relax, but they are in fact a good time for memorizing rules of law.
+You can use morning and evening bathroom breaks for memorizing rules of law.
+Any commuting time between your bar-review class and home or your study location and home is a good time for memorizing.
+Finally, take your flash cards to bed with you.
+You can plan for just one evening of relaxation a week, perhaps on Sunday night.
+Remember, you can relax after you become a member of the bar.

 Need Help Studying for the Bar Exam?

-We hope you found these bar exam study tips to be helpful.
-If you would like help in preparing for the bar exam, please give us a call at (212) 327-2817.
+We hope you found these bar exam study tips helpful.
+If you would like help in preparing for the bar exam, please send us a message.
+AH@BarWrite.com.
+Take a look at our BarWrite courses.
+They have helped many candidates before you.